 As former military men and adventurers, Lund and Brown were convinced there was a market for books on specialized military and action/adventure topics.
 Both men also firmly believed that the First Amendment guaranteed Americans the right to read about whatever subjects they desired, and this became the cornerstone of Paladin’s publishing philosophy.

 Their first book, 150 Questions for a Guerrilla, by Gen. Alberto Bayo, proved that the philosophy was viable.
 Bayo was a Communist veteran of the Spanish Civil War who became Fidel Castro’s mentor when Castro was training men in Mexico for his successful revolution in Cuba.
-The theories advocated in his book were state-of-the-art for the time and, while deceptively simple, deadly when applied against forces ignorant of the principles of guerrilla warfare.
 Previously, Bayo’s book had been available only in Spanish, and copies were scarce.
 Paladin’s edition became required reading for serious students of guerrilla warfare and is still in print today.
-This early work set the tone for Paladin’s future: it would be first to print books about controversial or suppressed subjects, and it would also be criticized for publishing works that some people found objectionable.
+This early work set the tone for Paladin’s future: it would be first to print books about controversial or suppressed subjects, and it would also be criticized for publishing content that some people found objectionable.